sam-hosseini/dotfiles/roles/macos/files/README.md

         * Recent documents, applications and servers => None
     * Privacy & Security
         * Security => Allow applications from => Anywhere
+    * Desktop and Dock
+        * Desktop and Stage Manager => Click wallpaper to reveal desktop => only in stage manager